 Notice the “normally”?
 As the sun began to set, we noticed lightning strikes happen on the horizon.

 One flash after another, as if Zeus himself wanted Gaia dead.

 The weirdest thing was that no thunder-strokes followed the flashes.
 But it was beautiful to see.
 One of those things you see on television and think it’s a highlight reel of images.
 But it’s actually that many lightning strikes.
 Spread over the entire horizon.

 As it began to get dark, we did see some stars.
 Though, we saw them disappear behind the clouds forming overhead.
 The warning of our guide started to echo in our heads: “if it starts to rain, we have to get out; otherwise, our truck will get stuck in de salty mud.”

-Since the aim was to sleep under the stars, no one had put up a tent.
-Everyone just slept on stretchers in the open.
+Since the aim was to sleep under the stars, no one had put up a tent, and everyone just slept on stretchers in the open.

-Until it started to rain, of course, we decided to wake up the guide and tell him we should go as it started to rain.
-For him, it was too little rain actually to leave.
+Until it started to rain, of course, we decided to wake up the guide and tell him we should go as it began to rain.
+For him, it was too little rain to leave.